pvico/grbl32/README.md

 <img src="/doc/img/PROBE3.png">

-Let's _pretend_ we have a very high performance CNC machine and let's set the X maximum feed rate to 20000mm/min and the X acceleration to 2000 mm/s2 and the pulse width to 2μs
+Let's _pretend_ we have a very high performance CNC machine and let's set the X maximum feed rate to 20000mm/min, the X acceleration to 2000 mm/s2 and the pulse width to 2μs

 ```
 $110=20000